 – Tel: +352 465466

 You have the right to contact the Commission Nationale pour la Protection des Données in relation to the Chamber’s processing of your personal data.

 The Chamber will only use your personal data with your consent.
 By providing the Chamber with your personal data for the purposes of membership, attending a Chamber event or participating in any other Chamber activity you consent to the Chamber using your personal data to contact you about the activities of the Chamber and for related matters such as invoicing.

-At no time will your personal data be disclosed to a third party.
+With the exception of the list of Council members and the member directory on the Chamber website, at no time will your personal data be disclosed to a third party.

 You may contact the Chamber at any time to request a copy of your personal data as held by the Chamber, and to request that the Chamber rectify, complete or delete inaccurate or incomplete data.